ruben-iteng/RPDAP/README.md

 The firmware for the debugger is available in the [free-dap](https://github.com/ruben-iteng/free-dap/releases/latest) repository.
 Follow this standard RP2040 flashing procedure to flash the firmware.

+### Enclosures

+This RPDAP Stick has a build in enclosure in the design (part of the PCB), and the RPDAP Compact board has a [3D printable enclosure](./cad/README.md) available.